secblc/Blind-Croupier-Documentation/WIN Token White Paper[EN].md

 **15,000,000WIN** Offered for Token Distribution Period 1. **Price for period:**  1000WIN=0.5ETH.  **The period begins 21.09.2017; 14:00UTC.**  The period lasts 161 hours (or until all the tokens are sold), after that the next period begins instantly. *All the unsold tokens are destroyed at the end of the period.*

  **366,000,000WIN:**  Split for periods 2-367.
 For each period, 1,000,000 WIN is available for 23 hours.
 If the tokens are distributed ahead of time, the new period will begin without slowing down.
-In new period, the price is increased by 0.5% from the price in the previous period. **If** the previous period ended early, in the new period the price increases by 1%. **If** 20% of more of tokens were destroyed in the period, then the price would be maintained at the same level.
+In new period, the price is increased by 0.5% from the price in the previous period. **If** the previous period ended early, in the new period the price increases by 1%. **If** 20% or more of tokens were destroyed in the period, then the price would be maintained at the same level.

 **100,000,000WIN:** Reserved by Blind Croupier to award project participants for their work and are considered a long-term investment.
 Also will be used for maintaining the marketmaker balance.
 The are put on hold and will be unlocked after 12 months.